-Opened in 2015, Hope House is a six-bed, short-term emergency shelter for youth ages 14 –19 who are homeless or at risk of homelessness.
-Located in Excelsior, Hope House is the only youth shelter located West of Highway 100 in the Greater Twin Cities.
-A comfortable, 2-story residential home where all youth are welcome, Hope House aims to help youth from the southwest suburbs and surrounding communities. .
+A safe place for youth in crisis, Hope House serves youth in the Twin Cities' southwest metro suburbs.
+Hope House opened in 2015.
+It is a six-bed, short-term emergency shelter for youth ages 14 –19 who are experiencing, or at risk of experiencing, homelessness.It is the only youth shelter located west of Highway 100 in the greater Twin Cities.

 Hope House is a safe place for youth experiencing crisis.
 Crisis can include family conflict; getting kicked out of a home; homelessness; sexual exploitation; living in an emotionally, sexually, or physically abusive home; gender identity issues; having a mental health challenge or having a parent with a mental health challenge.
 We welcome youth from all backgrounds and circumstances.

 At Hope House, youth find emotional support, space and time to work through issues, and caring staff to help plan for the next step on their life journey.